Associate Fellows

 Main areas of expertise: Middle East and Gulf politics, British foreign and counter-terrorism, and counter-insurgency

 Prof. Gareth Stansfield OBE is Professor of Middle East Politics and the Al-Qasimi Chair of Arab Gulf Studies in the Institute of Arab and Islamic Studies at the University of Exeter.
-Prof. Stansfield has over 25 years’ experience of field-based research in countries of the Middle East.
-He has previously held roles at Chatham House, the Woodrow Wilson Center in Washington DC; and the Royal United Services Institute.
-He was part of British horizon-scanning initiatives on Iraq and Libya with the Ministry of Defence.
-Prof. Stansfield holds a PhD in Political Science and an MA in Middle East Politics, both from Durham University.
+He has over 25 years of experience in field-based research in the Middle East.
+He has previously held roles at Chatham House, the Woodrow Wilson Centre in Washington DC; and the Royal United Services Institute.
+Gareth was part of British horizon-scanning initiatives on Iraq and Libya with the Ministry of Defence.
+He holds a PhD in Political Science and an MA in Middle East Politics, both from Durham University.

 Prof. Doug Stokes